Rizama-Victor/Development-of-a-House-Price-Prediction-Model/README.md

    Categorical columns were converted to numeric form using  `LabelEncoder` so they could be used by the linear model.

 5. **Engineered features**
-   Useful features were created or derived (date parts, interaction terms, or domain-specific transformations) to make predictive patterns more explicit.
+   Not Useful features were dropped to make predictive patterns more explicit.

 6. **Split the data**
    The dataset was split into training and test subsets (typically with `train_test_split`) to preserve an unseen set for final evaluation.
 Next, feature matrices (`X_train`, `X_test`) and target vectors (`y_train`, `y_test`) were assembled from the processed DataFrame.